argjv/api-realtor/README.md

 ___
 *Prerequisites*
 ___
 Docker should be installed on the host machine.
-Digital Ocean has a great tutorial that on [How To Install and Use Docker on Ubuntu 16.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04).
+Digital Ocean has a great tutorial on [How To Install and Use Docker on Ubuntu 16.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04).

 Run the following command to initiate the MongoDB docker instance:
 ```bash